Skip to content

 velocity boost invariance

 Different frames of reference, including different positions and motions, would see different laws of physics (and would disagree on reality) if a theory is not relativistically invariant.
 The fact that we have a symmetry under ‘boosts,’ or velocity transformations, tells us we have a conserved quantity: linear momentum.
 The fact that a theory is invariant under any sort of coordinate or velocity transformation is known as Lorentz invariance, and any Lorentz invariant symmetry conserves CPT symmetry.
-However, C, P, and T (as well as the combinations CP, CT, and PT) may all be violated individually.
-The original formulations of quantum mechanics did not have this property.
+This notion of invariance under constant motion dates all the way back to the time of Galileo.

 The problem is that old-school quantum mechanics, like that described by the Schrödinger equation, yields different predictions for observers in different reference frames: it’s not relativistically invariant!
 It took years of development before the first equations that described the quantum behavior of matter in a relativistically invariant manner were written down, including: